Sterilisation

 Common misconceptions about sterilisation

-Sterilisation is the most common surgery performed on animals.
-The risks are minimal when carried out by a licensed veterinarian.
-Your pet will not feel any pain as the procedure is performed under general anaesthesia, and painkillers will be provided as needed.
-Most pets recover quickly and return back to normal within 24 to 48 hours.
+Sterilisation is the most common surgery performed on animals and is considered generally low-risk for healthy animals.
+Your pet will not feel any pain during the procedure as it will be under general anaesthesia, and painkillers will be provided after the surgery.
+Most pets recover quickly and return to normal behaviour within 24 to 48 hours.
+Do consult your veterinarian to assess the suitability of your pet for sterilisation.

 Weight gain is typically due to overfeeding, a lack of exercise, or underlying health issues – not sterilisation.